sandeepbassioec/eaip/docs/state-continuation.md

 17. Architecture learning is feedback-driven: questions, answers, correction, and refinement
 18. Architecture artifacts are produced only after stakeholder alignment is achieved
 19. Architectural thinking precedes documentation
+20. Platform-level architectural decisions are captured as immutable, auditable aggregates and are enforced at runtime across all subsystems.

 ---